How AI Search Is Changing Patient Discovery for TCM Clinics in Canada

 Act Now vs. Wait

-• Competitors have 80+ reviews and published practitioner pages
+• Competitors have 80-plus reviews and published practitioner pages

 • Patients are arriving via AI referral but information is inaccurate